craig8196/ss/README.md

 I kept some of the code from when errors were reported, some work is needed to make it so you can enable it from cmake.

+A static library isn't built because of some complications that arise with building both shared and static libraries.
+With static builds you could use git submodules and include the source and headers directly.

+The library is compiled with -fPIC.

 ## Basic Examples
 1. Include: